rahulJalan23/rahulJalan23/README.md

 - Hi, My name is Rahul Jalan.
 - Full time learner, Part-time Engineer at NIT, Goa.(India)
 - Eager to learn and help towards the upcoming technolgy.
-- I’m looking to collaborate on projects related to Web App Development.
+- I’m looking to collaborate on projects related to Web Development.
 - Proficient with the MERN stack.
 -  rahuljalan23.rj@gmail.com
 - https://www.linkedin.com/in/rahuljalan23